sudhamanc/DrexelAppliedAIAssignment3/data/README.md

 # Dataset Directory

-This directory should contain the Credit Card Fraud Detection dataset.
+This directory ships with a compressed copy of the Credit Card Fraud Detection dataset.

 ## Download Instructions

-The dataset file `creditcardFraudTransactions.csv` is too large for GitHub (143 MB).
+The archive `creditcardFraudTransactions.csv.zip` is included in the repository (~66 MB).
+When you run `rundemo.py`, it automatically extracts `creditcardFraudTransactions.csv` beside the archive if the CSV is not already present.

-Please download it from Kaggle:
+If you prefer to download it manually from Kaggle instead:
 1. Visit: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud
 2. Download `creditcard.csv`
 3. Rename it to `creditcardFraudTransactions.csv`
-4. Place it in this `data/` directory
+4. Place it in this `data/` directory (you can remove the bundled ZIP if you like)

 ## Dataset Information